To build your own Itinerary, click to add an item to your Itinerary basket.

 Insurance

 In Sandwell we ask organisers to have public liability insurance, and community groups and residents who are running events must ensure they have appropriate cover.
-In 2023 we are offering a small grant scheme to cover the costs of public liability insurance.
-Once you fill in your street party application you will be automatically admitted to the grant scheme and we will notify you within ten working days if you are eligible.

 Alcohol and Licences